Last updated on May 22nd, 2021 at 02:32 am

 The house, built in the colonial style, was built in 1655.
 Famous people lived here, including viceroys.
 Manuelita Sáenz, a heroine of independence, also attempted suicide there after learning of the death of the liberator Simón Bolívar, with whom she had a relationship.

-The hotel is approximately 40 minutes from Guaduas and can be reached from La Paz de Calamoima road.
-This chapel was built more than 150 years ago and was built in honor of Saint Anthony of Padua.
+The parish is approximately 40 minutes from Guaduas and can be reached from La Paz de Calamoima road.
+This chapel was built more than 150 years ago in honor of Saint Anthony of Padua.
 For those interested in religious tourism, this church is a must.

 For nature and photo lovers, we have the following recommendations:

 This is one of the most beautiful viewpoints in the country.
-The Mirador De La Piedra Capira is only 20 minutes away from the Guaduas (easy to get to by taxi) and offers a wonderful view over the Rio Magdalena.
+The Mirador de La Piedra Capira is only 20 minutes away from the Guaduas (easy to get to by taxi) and offers a wonderful view over the Magdalena river.

 El Salto de Versalles